UNSW-CEEM/energy-market-deep-learning/readme.md

 # Electricity Market Deep Learning Framework.
 The aim of this software is to provide an adversarial reinforcement learning model of a restructured electricity market, specifically Australia's National Electricity Market.
+It is intended to work as an environment plugin for Elon Musk's OpenAi gym.

 ## Usage